fogg-lab/curated-bulk-rnaseq-gene-expression/README.md

 The data is filtered to include only protein-coding and lncRNA genes, and additionally exclude genes with zero count for all samples within a project/series.

-Projects and series containing fewer than 10 samples are not included in this collection.
+GDC projects and GEO series containing fewer than 10 samples are not included in this collection.
+We also excluded datasets where no useful metadata (coldata) could be parsed for any samples.
+The idea is that every dataset in the collection contains counts + coldata ready for differential expression analysis.

 **Total size**: 31.55 GB (29.38 GiB)